 Phase One Update

 The first phase of the river restoration work has gone well, aided by a good summer of fair weather.
 Unfortunately, during the final week of this phase the weather turned and the ground was too wet to complete the last section.
-Whilst it is disappointing to not deliver the complete phase, we have successfully finished over two thirds of the Phase One section of the river and we hope to resume with this work next summer.
+Whilst it is disappointing to not deliver the complete phase, we have successfully finished over two thirds of the Phase One section of the river and we are currently working on finishing this phase.

 Our team of experts that work for the Higher Level Stewarding scheme have re-instated the natural bends in the river, infilling the deep man-made drains, and reducing the erosion of boggy mires.
 Over time, you’ll see a positive change on the restored stretch of river, improving the quality of habitats and restoring the physical functioning of the river system.